rizinorg/website/content/posts/gsoc-2024-auto-sync-sail/index.md

 It was fun.
 Frustrating and long-winded at times, but what kind of programming isn’t?
 That’s part of the thrill anyway!

-That's all and Happy Christmas!
+That's all and Happy Holidays!
 Keep coding through the wind and the snow.